MiraldiLab/quant-maxATAC/README.md

 ### Downloading required reference data

-In order to run the maxATAC models that were described in the [maxATAC pre-print](https://www.biorxiv.org/content/10.1101/2022.01.28.478235v1), the following files are required to be downloaded from the [maxATAC_data](https://github.com/MiraldiLab/maxATAC_data) repository and installed in the correct directory:
+In order to run the quant-maxATAC models, the model files required can be found in [quant-maxATAC_data](https://github.com/MiraldiLab/quant-maxATAC_data) repository and installed in the correct directory:

 * hg38 reference genome `.2bit` file
 * hg38 chromosome sizes file